HyeokjaeLee/HyeokjaeLee/README.md

 (Not related to the Nagle`s algorithm)

-## I'm a coder who dreams of becoming a full stack developer.
+## I'm a coder who dreams of becoming a full stack developer

 - 💭 I'm lazy, so I always think about a more convenient way.
 - ❤️ I love the Javascript ecosystem and enjoy learning new technologies.